 When teams are formed, either voluntarily or involuntarily, members are expected to get along and understand their roles and responsibilities.

-Team Building Benefit 1: Increase in Employee Morale
+Team Building Activity Benefit 1: Increase in Employee Morale

-Team Building Benefit 3: Builds Trust Among Employees
+Team Building Activity Benefit 3: Builds Trust Among Employees

 Team building activities based on improving trust can be extremely important for newly-formed teams or cross-functional departments who don’t get the chance to connect with each other often and form meaningful relationships.

-Team Building Benefit 4: Helps Teammates to Know Each Other Better
+Team Building Activity Benefit 4: Helps Teammates Get to Know Each Other Better

 Team building activities can indirectly force team members to get along with each other in a non-workplace environment.
 Here are some of the ways team building activities resolve conflict:

-- Teams learn how to communicating problems and issues with one another
+- Teams learn how to communicate problems and issues with one another

 - Understand each other’s point of view